Want to make a batch of English scones that tastes fit for high tea with the queen? You’ve come to the right place.

 Before we get started on the dough, here’s a little backstory:

-I first tried scones in Spain, when my grandmother would make a batch for breakfast and then leftovers would be enjoyed toasted the next day during afternoon tea.
+I first tried scones in Spain as a child.
+My grandmother would make a batch for breakfast and keep the leftovers so we could enjoy them the next day during afternoon tea.

-While scones are not a traditional Spanish baked good, she learned how to make them from her British neighbor when she moved to Uruguay at the young age of 20.
+While scones are not a traditional Spanish baked good, she learned how to make them from her British neighbor when she moved to Uruguay at 20.
 In their daily tea time, while the kids were in school, they exchanged stories about their dreams of moving across the world.

-Since I grew up with my grandparents, scones for breakfast or afternoon snack have been a part of my life as long as I can remember.
-Made with basic ingredients, these scones are tall and fluffy, have crisp edges and are perfectly delicious.
+Since I grew up with my grandparents, scones for breakfast or an afternoon snack have been a part of my life for as long as I can remember.

-English scones resemble our American biscuits in their round shape and are not as sweet.
-American scones are twice the size, triangular, and packed with a variety of sweeter add-ins, like berries or chocolate chips.
-It’s not hard to see or taste the difference.
+And if you are wondering what’s the difference between English scones and American scones, the answer is in their shape and flavor.
+English scones are round and slightly sweet, while American scones are twice the size, triangular, and include add-ins like dried fruit, berries, or chocolate chips.
+Once you try both, it’s not hard to see or taste the difference.